 Forest Unlimited will continue to work for these improvements when Sebastopol revises its planning documents.

 Roseland Creek Project: Forest Unlimited is working with the Friends of Roseland Creek to develop a park and greenway along Roseland Creek in Santa Rosa.
 Roseland Creek flows from Highway 101 west to the Laguna de Santa Rosa.
 Portions of the creek host a bicycle trail and the City of Santa Rosa and Sonoma County have purchased land along the creek for a park (which the neighbors call the Neighbor Wood).
 The neighbors have fought for years to keep this unusually wild parcel in its natural forested state in the face of a City intent on installing concrete, parking and other development.
 The City of Santa Rosa has constantly sought to develop the park with parking lots, dog parks and sports facilities.
 In April of 2013, Forest Unlimited cosponsored a creek cleanup and tree planting (mainly oaks) along a portion of creek near Roseland Creek School.
-If you would like to participate in future cleanups and planting, contact our Urban and Community Forest Program Manager Duane De Witt at firstname.lastname@example.org.
+If you would like to participate in future cleanups and planting, contact our Urban and Community Forest Program Manager Duane De Witt.

-If you would like to start your own Urban Forestry program with our help, please contact us at email@example.com.
+If you would like to start your own Urban Forestry program with our help, please contact us by email.
 You may find these tools useful: